Muneer44/CloudHoneynet/README.md

 # CloudHoneynet
 In this project, I designed and implemented an Azure Cloud Honeynet environment that emulates real vulnerable systems to **capture**, **analyze** and **respond** to live malicious traffic.
 The goal was to enhance my understanding of cybersecurity threats and incident response through practical, real-world experience.
-Additionally, I conducted a metric analysis comparing the outcomes before and after implementing security measures for an accurate evaluation of the effectiveness of the employed security enhancements.
+Additionally, I conducted a metric comparison of the outcomes before and after implementing security measures for an accurate evaluation of the effectiveness of the employed security enhancements.

 ---